- Location: New Jersey

 Will I need to have a physical examination in order to obtain my CDL?

-To promote public safety on the highways, Federal Motor Carrier Safety Administration (FMCSA) regulations require you to have a physical examination and carry a U.S. Department of Transportation (DOT) medical certificate with you on the road at all times.
-This certificate must be renewed every two years.
+To promote public safety on the highways, Federal Motor Carrier Safety Administration (FMCSA) regulations require you to have a physical examination and carry a medical certificate with you on the road at all times.
+This certificate must be renewed every 2 years.